Insta360Develop/MediaSDK-Cpp/README.md

 The video stitcher runs asynchronously.
 Before  **`StartStitch`**, you can call the function **`SetStitchProgressCallback`** to set a callback for receiving the current process during stitching, and call the function **`SetStitchStateCallback`** to set an error callback so that you can get the error info  if an error occurs during stitching.
 After running **StartStitch** function, you must set a **blocking state** to prevent the program from ending.
 You can end the blocking state by using the status returned by these two callback functions.
 It can be referred to **main.cc**.

 The image stitcher runs synchronously.

+**CUDA Support:**

+- Windows： support
+- Ubuntu: partial support  (Removing the function that call Flowstate can speed up the stitch speed )

 ### <span id="ImageStitcher">Image Stitcher</span>